Hizkie/EMS/README.md

 ## Getting Started

-EMS is an informatio system used to monitor and track equipment states, restrictions and PM schedules in real time.
+EMS is an information system used to monitor and track equipment states, restrictions and PM schedules in real time.
 ### Prerequisites

 PHP 5.6